GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 values for these variables need to be replaced by the user, attempt to make it explicitly clear that they are example values only.

-Snippet functions should specific a return type of `void` and avoid returning any value wherever possible.
+Snippet functions should specify a return type of `void` and avoid returning any value wherever possible.
 Instead, show the user how to interact with a returned object programmatically by printing some example attributes to the console.
 ```java